CU-ADCL/CU-ADCL.github.io/posts/yearly-checkins.md

 - How many classes will you take?
 - Do you expect to take on any other significant responsibilities?
 (Make sure to indicate the relative priorities of this and the items above)
 - How do you plan to address any challenges or disappointments you faced in the past year?
 [OPTIONAL]
+- If you could work on any project at all, what would it be like? (is it hardware/computational/theoretical, etc.) (note: it is probably not possible to do this, but I want to optimize as much as possible)

 ---